Welcome from Ed Elliott, Head

 We want Perse pupils to thrive on academic challenges, but also to relish extra curricular opportunities whether on the sports field, in the concert hall, on stage, or in expeditions.

-Our students achieve some of the best I/GCSE, A level, Pre U and Oxbridge entry results in the country, but we also want our students to gain the personal qualities, inter personal skills, character, hobbies and interests needed to make a success of adult life.
+Our students achieve some of the best I/GCSE, A level, Pre U and University entry results in the country, but we also want our students to gain the personal qualities, inter personal skills, character, hobbies and interests needed to make a success of adult life.
 In recent years, education has become very focused on exam results, and whilst success in public exams is vital we prefer to educate for life.
 We judge the quality of a Perse education, not just by our academic league table positions, but by what Perseans go on to achieve 10, 20 and 30 years after leaving school.

 We are proud of our independent status, and The Perse uses its independence and freedom from direct government control to innovate in the best interests of its pupils.

 As such, we have introduced new exam qualifications such as International GCSE and the Pre-U which better meet the needs of our talented pupils.
 We have also greatly extended our foreign language provision which now includes Arabic, Japanese, Mandarin, Russian, Portuguese and Italian alongside French, German and Spanish.
-It is important that we prepare pupils for life in the globalised twenty first century, and we have developed a wide ranging international exchange programme linking The Perse with schools in Australia, Hong Kong, Japan, Singapore, France, Germany, Spain, South Africa and the USA.
+It is important that we prepare pupils for life in the globalised twenty first century, and we have developed a wide ranging international exchange programme linking The Perse with schools in China, India, Japan, Singapore, France, Germany, Spain, South Africa and the USA.

-We aim to be true to our founder Stephen Perse, who set up The Perse as a ‘free grammar’ school.
+We aim to be true to our founder Dr. Perse, who set up The Perse as a ‘free grammar’ school.
 Whilst the modest size of our endowment does not permit us to offer universal free places, we do have an extensive bursary programme that provides financial support from 10 to 100% for families who could not otherwise afford our full fee.
 In keeping with our charitable aims, bursaries are awarded to pupils who pass our entrance test on a means-tested basis.
 This financial assistance allows The Perse to be accessible to pupils from a wide range of backgrounds, and the resulting student diversity is a real strength of the school.

 I am very proud of The Perse and its pupils.
 We combine the best of our academic grammar school heritage with an innovative outlook that strives to provide students with the skills needed for a successful life in the twenty-first century.